rgehan/js-chat/api/README.md

 ```

 ### Data importation
-Import the message.sql file into your database
+Import the chat-js.sql file into your database